-

 Professor Ó hÓgartaigh's term of office commenced in January 2018.
 A native of Galway city and a graduate of NUI Galway, Professor Ó hÓgartaigh came to the University from UCD, where he was Professor of Accounting and Dean of Business at UCD.

-Dr. James Browne - 2008-2018
+Dr James J. Browne - 2008-2018

-Dr. Iognáid G. Ó Muircheartaigh - 2000-2008
+Dr Iognáid G. Ó Muircheartaigh - 2000-2008

-Dr. Patrick F. Fottrell - 1996-2000
+Dr Patrick F. Fottrell - 1996-2000

-Dr. Colm ó hEocha, 1975-1996
+Dr Colm Ó hEocha, 1975-1996

-Dr. Martin J. Newell, 1960-1975
+Dr Martin J. Newell, 1960-1975

 Monsignor Pádraig de Brún, 1945-1959

 Pádraig de Brún, was formerly a professor of Mathematics in Maynooth before he became President of UCG to which he brought his passionate belief in the importance of the Irish language.
+Discover more highlights from this time in the '175 Years of Memorable Moments' video above.

 Monsignor John Hynes, 1934-1945

 John Hynes, a Professor of Archaeology was instrumental in securing funding for UCG at a time of acute financial crisis and ensured the survival of the university.
+Discover more highlights from this time in the '175 Years of Memorable Moments' video above.

 Alexander Anderson, 1899-1934

 Alexander Anderson oversaw the transition from Queen's College Galway, a University of the United Kingdom to UCG, the designated Gaelic University of Saorstát Éireann and an increase in the student body from 100 to 600 people.
+Discover more highlights from this time in the '175 Years of Memorable Moments' video above.

 William Joseph M. Starkie, 1897-1899

 William Starke had a background in Ethics, History, English literature and Classical studies, and during his time as President of UCG, he published many studies on Irish education and the Classics.
+Discover highlights from his term in the '175 Years of Memorable Moments' video above.

 Thomas William Moffett, 1877-1897

 Thomas William Moffett was a Professor of Logic and Metaphysics and held the chair of History and English Literature before becoming President of UCG.
 He wrote and lectured extensively on Economics.
+Discover highlights from his term in the '175 Years of Memorable Moments' video above.

 Edward Berwick, 1849-1877